Top 5 Foods that Help You Lose Weight

 You’ve heard this one before: eat vegetables because they do the body good.
 There is an excellent reason why you’ve been told this by everyone from your mother to your favourite nutritionist: it’s true.
 And if you’re going to eat vegetables, the greener the better!

-Most vegetables are full of water, fiber and antioxidants—all essential elements that contribute greatly to healthy weight loss and weight maintenance.
+Most vegetables are full of water, fibre and antioxidants—all essential elements that contribute greatly to healthy weight loss and weight maintenance.

 Vegetables are also low in calories and low in carbohydrates, making them ideal companions of those looking to lead a healthy lifestyle.
 There is no need to watch your portion sizes with greens either.
 In fact, the more greens you eat, the fewer starchy carbs you will likely eat, and that in itself can lead you well on your way to weight loss.